 Effective under-floor insulation removes that cold air layer pushing all your heat to the ceiling.
 If the under-floor insulation material is also a vapour barrier, it will also prevent ground moisture getting into the house.
 A significant heat loss of 20 – 30% occurs through the walls.
 Wall insulation is best added when a home is being built.

-Free Home Insulation Assessment
+No-obligation Home Insulation Assessment

 A free ‘Home Assessment’ by a qualified Natural Insulation assessor will help you determine what your insulation needs are.
 Once the assessment is completed, you can choose from the insulation products listed below to best suit your budget and requirements.